 Even though your teeth are made out of the hardest material in your body, they can still decay and become damaged.
 If this issue continues, it could expose the sensitive inner portion of your tooth, causing even more serious problems and pain in your mouth.
-At Jacksonville Dental Specialists, our team uses custom-made dental crowns to restore your teeth back to their natural beauty and function.
+At Jacksonville Dental Specialists, our team uses custom-made dental crowns in Jacksonville to restore your teeth back to their natural beauty and function.
 Read on to see how these life-like restorations can improve your smile.

 Dental crowns are prosthetic caps that are designed to cover the entire visible portion of your tooth.
 This allows for the restored appearance of your smile, but it also restores your biting power and strength.
 Unlike other restorations, dental crowns in Jacksonville are permanently bonded to your tooth, allowing for a long-lasting and stable restoration.
 Crowns can be made out of various types of materials, but we use high-quality ceramics to deliver you a restoration that looks and feels like your natural smile.

 Dr. Matthew Nawrocki and Dr. Richard Aguila use dental crowns because they:

 If it sounds like you could benefit from restoring your teeth with dental crowns, contact our office today.
 One of our highly-trained dentists will examine your mouth to provide you with a personalized treatment plan.